-FOXBOROUGH, MA (WHDH) - The FBI announced Thursday that the jerseys stolen from Tom Brady in the team’s two most recent Super Bowl victories have been returned to the Patriots team facilities in Foxboro.
+FOXBOROUGH, MASS.
+(WHDH) - The FBI announced Thursday that the jerseys stolen from Tom Brady in the team’s two most recent Super Bowl victories have been returned to the Patriots team facilities in Foxboro.

 The FBI Boston Twitter account posted a photo of two agents posting with the team’s five Super Bowl trophies as well as Patriots owner Robert Kraft.